 It is well-known that plants invest their energy in developing shoots and roots.

-But, if you want to have flowers in your Jade, you need to limit its root development.
+But, if you want to see flowers in your Jade, you must limit its root development.

 Hence, keep it so and avoid re-potting once your plant is rootbound.

-Water it only after the soil dries entirely or when its leaves start appearing shrunken.
+Water it only after the soil dries entirely or when its leaves appear shrunken.

-Ensure that the plant receives bright sunlight and no other alternative form of the light source.
+Ensure that the plant receives bright sunlight and no other alternative light source.

 The long night, optimal daylight, and water withhold force the Jade plant to produce buds.